 Peripheral vascular disease facts

 - The term peripheral vascular disease is commonly used to refer to peripheral artery disease (PAD), meaning narrowing or occlusion by atherosclerotic plaques of arteries outside of the heart and brain.

 - Risk factors for peripheral artery disease include elevated blood cholesterol, diabetes, smoking, hypertension, inactivity, and overweight/obesity.

-- About 5% of people over the age of 50 are believed to suffer from peripheral artery disease.
+- A small percentage of people over the age of 50 are believed to suffer from peripheral artery disease.